andrewallen/tfe-survey/survey-content.md

 - [ ] Other (please specify): _________

+---   <!-- Section break -->

 ## Coach Quality & Style *(Current members only)*

-Our coaches each bring a unique style to their sessions.
-We'd like your feedback on how you experience their coaching.
+_Our coaches each bring a unique style to their sessions.
+We'd like your feedback on how you experience their coaching._

 **Please answer candidly; there are no bad scores—only honest ones.**